Overview

 -

-The benefit of this is that there are not duplicate Payroll records for an employee.
+The benefit of this is that there are no duplicate Payroll records for employee logging in.

 Creating a ‘Super User’ Job Title